 - Recommendations are:

-- Neonates and children with purpura fulminans require urgent testing for protein C and S deficiency (because specific treatment may be helpful).
+- Neonates and children with purpura fulminans require urgent testing for protein C and protein S deficiency (because specific treatment may be helpful).

-- Other patients with very severe skin necrosis - consider testing for acquired protein C or S deficiency (because plasma exchange may be beneficial).
+- Other patients with very severe skin necrosis - consider testing for acquired protein C or protein S deficiency (because plasma exchange may be beneficial).

-- Adults who develop skin necrosis while taking vitamin K antagonists (warfarin) - test for protein C and S deficiency when warfarin is withdrawn.
+- Adults who develop skin necrosis while taking vitamin K antagonists (warfarin) - test for protein C and protein S deficiency when warfarin is withdrawn.